Our School Council and Ambassadors are responsible for…

 Each year, the School Council decide on projects they would like to complete over the school year and create an action plan on how these projects will be implemented and delivered.
 The School Council also vote on a charity that the school will support and fund raise for over the course of the school year.

 Class Council meetings also take place every other week and are run by the Class Councillors from each class.
 Their discussions are based on the weekly agenda set by the School Council, but also allow each class to raise any other business they think the School Council could discuss and be involved in.

-Orchard, Southwold and Hoxton Garden School Councillors came together at Orchard Primary to talk about what they have been up to since their elections and discuss cross site ideas.
-They also undertook a learning walk of classrooms identifying similarities and differences between the schools.
-There were lots of fantastic conversations as a result of the experience.
-See the minutes below and look out for more news of cross site work in the Spring Term!
+Orchard, Southwold and Hoxton Garden School Councillors come together termly to talk about what they have been up to since their elections and discuss cross site ideas.
+They also undertake a learning walk of classrooms identifying similarities and differences between the schools.
+There are always lots of fantastic conversations as a result of the experience.

 We were keen to build on the success of our predecessors and make this year successful.
 We thought carefully about how we made some of the 2016 – 2017 successes sustainable and this meant we continued the charity vote (our chosen charity this year was the RSPCA and we raised £360) , mathletics club and our cross site visits which have continued to be useful and successful.
 The Mayor of Hackney was invited and attended a meeting and we have continued to campaign for the council to review the Well Street box junction to make this safer.
 In response to our parent community, we have done work in school on the impact of emissions and put up posters to make people aware of the impact of car fumes on primary school children.
 To support this further, we teamed up with the Junior Road Safety Officers to run a Stay Bright non uniform day.
 We also wrote an anti-bullying leaflet to support pupils across the school in their understanding.